syslogic/androidx-socket.io/server/README.md

-# Socket.IO Chat
+# Socket.IO Chat Server

-A simple chat demo for socket.io
+A simple chat server for socket.io

 ## How to use